JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 ===================

 Fuzzy clustering is implemented by computing the posterior probability of a tag given a sequence.
-Hard clustering is just a case of finding the tag the highest probability
+Hard clustering is just a case of finding the tag the highest probability (though a more efficient way to compute the latter is to use the joint instead)

 ```java